 In Budget 2022, \$2 million is being allocated to add another 24/7 ambulance and more than 20 new, permanent positions in the Eastern Health region.
-These extra resources, which your government committed to last fall, will address the current peak in activity levels.
-This investment is in addition to the \$5.4 million that supports air ambulance services.
+These extra resources, which our government committed to last fall, will address the current peak in activity levels.
+This investment is in addition to \$5.4 million that supports air ambulance services.

-Outside of the new ambulance resources, an additional room is made available to receive incoming patients in the emergency department at the Health Sciences Centre has also been added.
+Outside of the new ambulance resources, an additional room to receive incoming patients to the emergency department at the Health Sciences Centre has also been added.

-An additional paramedicine team has been added at hospitals in Gander and Grand Falls-Windsor, with a second crew on standby.
+An additional paramedicine team has been added at hospitals in Gander and Grand-Falls-Windsor, with a second crew on standby.